sighupio/fury-getting-started/fury-on-eks/README.md

 furyctl cluster destroy
 ```

-4. Some resources are created outside Terraform, for example when you create a LoadBalancer service it will create an ELB.
+4. Some resources are created outside Terraform, for example when you create a LoadBalancer service it will create an ELB in AWS.
 You can find a script to delete the target groups, load balancers, volumes, and snapshots associated with the EKS cluster using AWS CLI:

-> ✋🏻 Check that the `TAG_KEY` variable has the right value before running the script.
-It should finihs with the cluster name.
+> ✋🏻 Edit the script and check that the `TAG_KEY` variable has the right value before running the script.
+It should end with the cluster name.

 ```bash
 bash cleanup.sh